jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     TypeError: text() takes 0 positional arguments
                but 1 was given

-  because the definition for ``src.telephone.text`` does not allow calling it with inputs and the test sends ``'hello'`` as input - the parentheses are empty
+  because the definition for ``src.telephone.text`` does not allow calling it with inputs and the test sends ``'hello'`` as input - the parentheses are empty.

 * I make the :ref:`function<what is a function?>` take input